SDCalvo/mcp-ui-bridge/react-cli-mcp/README.md

 2.  **`DomParser` (within `mcp-ui-bridge`)**: When the MCP server (created by `runMcpServer`) is active and connected to your `targetUrl`, its internal `DomParser` module uses Playwright to access the live DOM of your web application.
 It scans for the `data-mcp-*` attributes you've added.
 3.  **Structured Data Extraction**: The `DomParser` extracts a structured JSON representation of the page, including its current URL, identified interactive elements (buttons, inputs, links, custom elements), display data (from containers and regions), and their associated semantic information (labels, purposes, values).
 4.  **`PlaywrightController` (within `mcp-ui-bridge`)**: When an LLM client sends a command (e.g., `click #buttonId`, `type #inputId "text"`) to the MCP server, the server uses its internal `PlaywrightController` module.
 This module translates the MCP command into Playwright actions and executes them reliably on the live web page.

+    **Scroll Navigation**: The library supports `scroll-up` and `scroll-down` commands that don't require an element ID.
+These commands scroll the page by one viewport height and allow LLMs to navigate through different sections of long pages.
+Combined with viewport filtering, this enables efficient exploration of large applications.

+    **Viewport Filtering**: The `DomParser` only processes elements currently visible in the browser viewport, significantly improving performance on pages with many elements.
+When the page is scrolled, different elements become visible and are included in subsequent `get_current_screen_data` responses.

 5.  **MCP Server & Tools**: The server, powered by `FastMCP`, exposes standardized MCP tools to the LLM client:
     - `get_current_screen_data`: Allows the LLM to "see" the current state of the web page as the structured JSON data extracted by `DomParser`.
     - `get_current_screen_actions`: Provides the LLM with a list of suggested actions and command hints based on the currently visible and enabled interactive elements.